entrypoint-lv/DataTableQueryBuilder/docs/guide/advanced/usage-without-projection.md

 ## Pros and cons of usage without projection

-The one adavantage of using builder without projection is more advanced filtering capabilities, as we are not limited just to the properties of projection model.
+The main adavantage of using builder without projection is the advanced filtering capabilities since we are not limited to just the properties of projection model.

 Since we have the full access to the source entity and its navigation properties we may easily implement an advanced filtering that is not possible when using projection model.

-For example, we may want to filter `posts` by their titles instead of count:
+For example, we may want to filter `posts` by their titles rather than by count:

 ```js
 columns: [